Fat | Setting The Record Straight

 Posted by Josh Gape on

-For decades major organisations like the British Heart Foundation and the American Heart Association have been lying to us about fat.
-They’ve painted a black and white picture; saturated fat should be kept to a minimum, monounsaturated and polyunsaturated fats are healthy in small amounts and trans fats should be avoided wherever possible.
-However, when in comes to fat, there are different types of each, some of which are good and some of which are bad.
+For decades major organisations like the American Heart Association have been lying to us about fat.
+They’ve painted a black and white picture; saturated fat is bad and should be kept to a minimum, whereas monounsaturated and polyunsaturated fats are healthy.
+However, when in comes to fat, as is often the case with health, nutrition and life, there's nuance... the reality is there are different types of each fat, some of which are good and some of which are bad.
 Let’s break it down and set the record straight.

 Why Good Fat is Great

-If you’ve read any of our articles on the Ketogenic Diet, you’ll know that fat can be a great fuel source for the body.
-Certain types of this macronutrient are also essential for survival, playing a vital role in; the absorption of vitamins A, D, E and K (fat-soluble vitamins), brain health, cholesterol transportation, hormone creation, cell repair, gut health, regulating body temperature, immune function, skin / hair health, organ insulation and the list goes on.
+Ultimately fat is an essential macronutrient, meaning we need it to survive.
+It plays a vital role in; the absorption of vitamins A, D, E and K (fat-soluble vitamins), brain health, cholesterol transportation, hormone creation, cell repair, gut health, regulating body temperature, immune function, skin / hair health, organ insulation and the list goes on.

 Why Bad Fat is Deadly

-Bad fat, specifically artificially created trans fats and hydrogenated vegetable oils provide no benefit to the human body whilst causing serious damage.
+Bad fat, specifically artificially created trans fats and hydrogenated vegetable / seed oils provide no benefit to the human body whilst causing serious damage.
 They increase bad cholesterol (oxidised LDL), reduce good cholesterol (HDL), promote inflammation and damage blood vessels.
-In turn this increases the risk of major diseases, such as; cancer, heart disease and obesity.
+Consistently increasing inflammation within the body, as is done when these types of fats are consumed often, has been linked to the rise in basically all of the chronic diseases that are proliferating today.

 Different Types of Fat